 The prices of AMD Ryzen Threadripper 2nd Generation chips are as follows:

 - Ryzen Threadripper 2990WX: $1,799 (£1,639, AU$2,679)

 - Ryzen Threadripper 2920X: $649 (£583, AU$1,019)

-AMD could very well surprise us and introduce an even higher-end SKU, but we don’t think that’s likely.
+AMD could very well surprise us and introduce an even higher-end SKU, like it did with the Ryzen 9 3900X and 3950X, but we're not sure that will actually happen.
 Stay tuned, and we’ll update this page as soon as we hear any Threadripper 3rd Generation price information.

 AMD Ryzen Threadripper 3rd Generation specs